 Your favorite ring leaves a rash around your finger.
 Your earlobes turn red when you wear a pair of earrings.

 As many as 10 to 15 percent of Americans suffer from a metal allergy.
 For these people, exposure to common metals, such as nickel, produces an allergic reaction.
-Many common items can bring about a metal allergy outbreak — including cellphones, belt buckles, car keys, zippers, and coins
+Many common items can bring about a metal contact allergy outbreak — including cellphones, belt buckles, car keys, zippers, and coins

 Causes of Metal Allergies